A Worker’s Guide to Workers’ Compensation

 What if an employer refuses to provide medical services and/or temporary disability benefits?

-Important: There is a two-year statute of limitations.
-A formal Claim Petition must be filed within two years of the date of the injury or the last payment of compensation, whichever is later.
-Medical treatment authorized by the employer or their insurance company in relation to your injury is considered a payment of compensation and will extend the two-year period.
+IMPORTANT: A formal Claim Petition must be filed within two years of the date of the injury or the last payment of compensation, whichever is later.
+Any payment made by the employer or their insurance company in relation to your injury is considered a payment of compensation and will extend the two-year period.

-In cases of occupational illness, the Claim Petition must be filed within two years from the date the worker first became aware of the condition and its relationship to employment.
-The statute of limitations applies to minors also.
+Additionally, in cases of occupational illness or exposure, a claim must be filed within two years from the date the worker first became aware that the condition was related their employment.
+This statute of limitations applies to minors as well.

-Can an employer take action against a worker for filing it-claim?
+Can an employer take action against a worker for filing a claim?